guilhermexp/GeminiAssistent/README.md

     -   **GitHub Repository Expert**: Provide a GitHub repository URL.
 The assistant analyzes its README and file structure—aided by Google Search—to answer questions about its purpose, technology, and setup.
     -   **Document Analysis**: Upload a Word document (`.doc`, `.docx`), a PDF, a Markdown file (`.md`), or an XML-based file (`.xlm`).
 The assistant extracts the content and can provide summaries or answer specific questions.
     -   **Deep Research**: Provide any topic (e.g., "The future of renewable energy"), and the assistant will perform a comprehensive web search using the Google Search tool to generate a structured analysis, becoming an instant expert.
-    -   **Web Pages & Google Docs**: Provide any URL, including Google Docs, and the app will scrape its content using **Firecrawl** for analysis.
+    -   **Web Pages & Google Docs**: Provide any URL, including Google Docs, and the app will analyze its content using **Google Search** as a tool.
     -   **Multimodal YouTube Analysis**: Input a YouTube URL.
 The multimodal AI directly processes the video's content (both visual frames and audio track), enabling it to understand and answer questions about what is shown and said.
     -   **Image Analysis**: Upload images (`.jpg`, `.png`, etc.) for detailed visual description.
 -   **Action Timeline**: A dedicated button opens a detailed, chronological log of all assistant actions, including session starts, content analyses, recordings, and errors, providing full transparency.